compoundingeffects/bigpictureschool/genetics.md

 First, when parents produce reproductive cells (eggs and sperm), genes from both sides of the family get shuffled together in new combinations.
 This shuffling means every child receives a unique mix of genetic material.

 Second, sometimes the DNA code gets changed — a letter gets swapped, deleted, or duplicated.
-These changes are called **mutations**.
+These changes are called mutations.
 Most mutations are harmless, and some are actually harmful.
 But occasionally, a mutation gives an organism a small advantage — maybe it helps it survive better or reproduce more successfully.
 Over many generations, useful mutations tend to spread through a population.
 This is the engine behind evolution and explains the stunning variety of life on Earth.

 ## The big picture: information flows one way